PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 20:03:59
+Last updated: 2024-04-02 20:04:32
-Random Quote: There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered. - Nelson Mandela
+Random Quote: Life is like a sewer.
+What you get out of it depends on what you put into it. - Tom Lehrer